Igbo people: Christianity

 Christianity was introduced to the Igbo people through European colonization in 1857.
 The Igbo people were hesitant to convert to Christianity initially because they believed the gods of their native religion would bring disaster to them.
 However, Christianity gradually gained converts in Igbo land, mainly through the work of church agents.
 These men built schools and focused on persuading the youth to adopt Christian values.
 The Igbo people today are known as the ethnic group that has adopted Christianity the most in all of Africa.

 The Igbo people were unaffected by the Islamic jihad waged in Nigeria in the 19th century, but a small minority converted to Islam in the 20th century.
-There is also a small population of Igbo Jews, some of whom merely identifying as Jews, while others having converted to Judaism.
+There is also a small population of Igbo Jews, some of whom merely identify as Jews, while others have converted to Judaism.
 These draw their inspiration from Olaudah Equiano, a Christian-educated freed slave who remarked in his autobiography of 1789 on "the strong analogy which... appears to prevail in the manners and customs of my countrymen and those of the Jews, before they reached the Land of Promise, and particularly the patriarchs while they were yet in that pastoral state which is described in Genesis—an analogy, which alone would induce me to think that the one people had sprung from the other."
-Equiano's speculation has given rise to a great debate on the origins of the Igbo.

 Burials

 After a death, the body of a prominent member of society is placed on a stool in a sitting posture and is clothed in the deceased's finest garments.
-Animal sacrifices may be offered and the dead person is well perfumed.
+Animal sacrifices may be offered, and the dead person is well perfumed.
 Burial usually follows within 24 hours of death.
 In the 21st century, the head of a home is usually buried within the compound of his residence.
 Different types of deaths warrant different types of burials.
 This is determined by an individual's age, gender and status in society.
 Children are buried in hiding and out of sight; their burials usually take place in the early mornings and late nights.
 A simple untitled man is buried in front of his house and a simple mother is buried in her place of origin: in a garden or a farm-area that belonged to her father.
 In the 21st century, a majority of the Igbo bury their dead in the western way, although it is not uncommon for burials to be practiced in the traditional Igbo ways.